TECHNICAL GUIDE

 Documentation Requirements

-• Single-line diagram: A schematic showing the supply source, main distribution, sub-distribution, cable types and sizes, protective devices, earthing arrangement, and all loads.
-This is the reference document for anyone working on or maintaining the installation.
+• Single-line diagram.
+Supply source, main and sub-distribution, cable types and sizes, protective devices, earthing arrangement and loads.
+This is the reference for anyone who works on the installation after you.

 Generate RAMS and certificates with AI